HaibaraAiChan/Buffalo/Figures/Figure12/README.md

 | buffalo:average block generation time per epoch |     11.21 |     12.51  |     14.74 |

 log/products/betty/:
-when number of micro-batches equals 16: in 2-layer-fo-10,25-sage-lstm-h-128-batch-16-gp-REG.log
+when number of micro-batches equals 16: at the end of file in `2-layer-fo-10,25-sage-lstm-h-128-batch-16-gp-REG.log`
 average block generation time includes:
 connection checking time:  16.63 block construction  time  28.11

 log/products/buffalo/
-when number of batches equals 16: in nb_16.log
+when number of batches equals 16: at the end of file `nb_16.log`
 average block generation time includes:
----connection_check_time avg  7.19
+---connection_check time avg  7.19
----block_construction_time avg  4.02
+---block_construction time avg  4.02
 total 11.21 seconds

+The exact times you run may vary from the above table.
+However, the scale between betty and buffalo remains consistent.